landsites/aigent.city/README.md

   - **Novel Fair-Launch:**
     - Only 1% of tokens are initially on the DEX to curb sniping.
     - 99% are gradually released over 330 days, supporting price growth.
-  - **Incentivized Earnings:** Fairlaunch proceeds are shared between agent co-owners and the platform, stimulating long-term value.
+  - **Incentivized Earnings:** Fair-Launch proceeds are shared between agent co-owners and the platform, stimulating long-term value.

 [Back to Top](https://github.com/landsites/aigent.city/blob/master/README.md)